MicrosoftDocs/azure-dev-docs/articles/ai/azure-ai-for-developers.md

 ## AI app templates

-AI app templates provide you with well-maintained, easy to deploy reference implementations that provide a high-quality starting point for your AI apps.
+AI app templates provide you with well-maintained, easy to deploy reference samples that provide a high-quality starting point for your AI apps.

 There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.
 Building blocks are smaller-scale samples that focus on specific scenarios and tasks.
 End-to-end solutions are comprehensive reference samples including documention, source code, and deployment to allow you to take and extend for your own purposes.